 6. Language, gender and crisis: An interview with Katherine Gibson

 Katherine Gibson and Sonya Marie Scott

 Sonya Marie Scott teaches in the Department of Social Science at York University, Canada.
 Her research focuses on economic subjectivity, epistemology, language and economic crises, and the history of economic thought.
-She is author of Architectures of Economic Subjectivity: The Philosophical Foundations of the Subject in the History of Economic Thought (Routledge, 2013).
+She is author of Architectures of Economic Subjectivity: The Philosophical Foundations of the Subject in the History of Economic Thought (2013).